Lower back pain limits your flexibility, annoys you all the time, and it doesn’t even let you sleep.

 You prefer sleeping on your stomach?
 With this simple trick, you don’t have to give up your favorite position.

 In fact, individuals with degenerative disc disease may find this sleeping position the most practical because it doesn’t form too much stress on their spine.
-Just lie on your stomach and place a pillow under pelvis area.
+Just lie on your stomach and place a pillow under the pelvis area.

 How to Sleep with Lower Back Pain?